Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Biabductive Loop Acceleration with Shape Extrapolation

-In addition to the aforementioned partitioning, our concrete shape extrapolation algorithm also needs to know the new value of the variables in \textit{Changed}.
-We encapsulate this information in the \textit{transformation map} \textit{Transf} which maps $x\in \mathit{Changed}$ to $\hat{x}$ such that $s_1.\mathit{curr}.\Pi\vdash x=\hat{x}$.
+In addition to the partitioning of variables, our concrete shape extrapolation algorithm also needs to know the new value of the variables in $\changed$.
+We encapsulate this information in the \textit{transformation map} $\transfm$ which maps $x\in \changed$ to $\ell_x\in\mathit{LVar}$ such that $s_1.\mathit{curr}.\Pi_P\vdash x=\ell_x$.
+Recall that, due to the normal form of \emph{SL}, every program variable only occurs in a single equality such as $x=\ell_1$, and so $\transfm$ can be computed by simply comparing their values before and after the loop.

-\begin{definition}[Heuristics] Our shape extrapolation procedure applies several heuristics to restrict the class of loops that can be handled and reduce the complexity.
-We restrict the loops to not contain spatial changes such as de-/allocation or changes to fields of the traversed data structure and its exit conditions to fit the criteria defined in \Cref{def:exit}. \end{definition}

-\begin{remark} We note that the extrapolation procedure relies on information encoded into the current \absstate\:as well as information from the control flow graph of the loop.
-As a result, if our procedure is not able to extrapolate any reasonable shape, the procedure either has to fail or fall back to the standard two phase analysis with normal widening via abstraction. \end{remark}